iSECPartners/manifest-explorer/README.md

-manifest-explorer
+Manifest Explorer
 =================

-This tool helps us view Android Manifests (the AndroidManifest.xml file).
+This tool helps to view Android Manifests (the AndroidManifest.xml file).
 These manifests are part of every application users install, and part of the build of the Android platform itself.
 The Android Manifest is a crucial policy files that defines things like: